Asking Video Producers to Add Captions

 My weekends are filled with hikes in the backwoods, along lakeshores and farm fields, gazing at the sky and peering through tree branches for a glimpse of birds.

-That’s why I was thrilled to discover the new Birds of North America series on YouTube that came out this spring.
+That’s why I was thrilled to discover the new Birds of North America series on YouTube (no longer available online) launched in spring 2019.

-Hosted by Jason Ward, the series releases a new (less than 10 minutes) episode about birds and birdwatching every Sunday afternoon.
+The series has a new (less than 10 minutes) episode about birds and birdwatching every Sunday afternoon.

 After watching the second episode on warblers, I was hooked.

-But with the third episode, when Ward visited the American Museum of Natural History in New York City, I noticed an issue.
+But with the third episode, a visit to the American Museum of Natural History in New York City, I noticed an issue.

 Where are the Captions?

-In the third episode, Ward took a backdoor tour of the museum’s bird collections with Paul Sweet, director of American Museum of Natural History.
+In the third episode, the host took a backdoor tour of the museum’s bird collections with Paul Sweet, director of American Museum of Natural History.

 The museum has the most taxonomically-diverse collection of bird specimens in the world.